• Skip to primary navigation

 Instructions

-• Pour the granola mixture onto a large aluminum baking sheet covered in parchment paper.
-Add the granola to the oven and bake at 350F for 35-40 minutes.
+- Pour the granola mixture onto a large aluminum baking sheet covered in parchment paper.
+Add the granola to the oven and bake at 350F for 25-35 minutes (check at the 25 minute mark as some pans/ovens can cook faster than others).
 Stir the granola half way through if you want smaller chunks.
 Once the granola is lightly browned, remove from the oven and let cool for at least 10 minutes before serving.

 Notes